How to Check When Windows Was Installed on Your PC

 Method 2Using PowerShell

-PowerShell can also show you your Windows installation date with a quick command.
-Right-click the Start button, choose PowerShell or Terminal, type the specific command to get the date, and press Enter to see when Windows was installed.
+PowerShell offers another quick way to find your Windows installation date.
+Right-click the Start button, pick PowerShell or Terminal, type a specific command, and hit Enter to see when Windows was installed on your PC.

 - Right-click the Start button and select Terminal or PowerShell.